 From the sunny coast to the snowy High Sierra, California delivers plenty of holiday charm, especially in historic towns and villages.
 Think old-fashioned carriage rides in the Gold Country, karaoke events (and visits from a certain jolly VIP) in an alpine resort, and gawking at gussied up, spirited neighborhoods.
-Here are some of our favorite holiday events and settings in California: Sneak away now—or add them to next year's holiday-travel wish list.
+Here are some of our favorite holiday events and settings in California, listed north to south.
+Sneak away now—or add them to next year's holiday-travel wish list.

 NOTE: Because of widespread COVID-19 restrictions, be sure to check with your destination’s website to confirm what events will be taking place this year.

 Nevada City (Gold Country).
-Experience Christmas past during this historic town’s Victorian-style celebration.
+Experience Christmas past during the historic town of Nevada City’s Victorian-style celebration.
 Looking like a scene that could have sprung forth from a Charles Dickens novel, the town’s narrow, hilly streets, lit by glowing gas lamps and set against a backdrop of towering pines, can almost make you lose all sense of time.
 Carolers in period dress, brass bands, and bagpipers fill the streets of this picture-perfect town, where the award-winning holiday movie The Christmas Card was shot.
 Munch on roasted chestnuts while enjoying a carriage ride past historic buildings with twinkling white lights.
 For another unforgettable Gold Country experience, drive less than 10 minutes to Grass Valley, where the Cornish Christmas Celebration commemorates the town’s historical ties with western England.
-Expect musicians, jugglers, and traditional cloggers.
+Expect musicians, jugglers, and traditional cloggers

 Windsor (San Francisco Bay Area).
 Sixty-five miles north of San Francisco, this charming Sonoma County town pulls out all the stops every holiday season for its Charlie Brown Christmas Tree Grove, held in Windsor Town Green.
 It’s a true group effort—students, families, and various local service organizations and businesses all contribute to the display of 200 individually lighted and decorated trees that line the green’s walkways.
 Streaming holiday music and additional overhead lighting round out a scene perfect for celebrating the holidays and shopping at Old Downtown Windsor.